• Home

 “When I started at the College Board, we only gave the SAT over the weekend,” he said.
 “And that may sound fine, but the kid who self-selects to take an exam over the weekend is a certain sort of kid.”
 AP courses were no different, he said, “focused on a fairly narrow set of the top 20% to 30% of the high school.”

-The College Board’s own research suggests that “AP students tend to be from higher-income families, attend suburban schools, and have better academic preparation for high school” more than students who opt out of AP courses and tests.
+The College Board’s own research indicates that “AP students tend to be from higher-income families, attend suburban schools, and have better academic preparation for high school” than students who don’t take AP classes and exams.

-Coleman stated in an interview with Coins2Day that “it’s a dangerous moment” is crucial for education.
+Coleman told Coins2Day in an interview that “it’s a dangerous moment” for education.
 “The biggest fact of the American high school is that our kids are more and more disconnected than ever before from the whole enterprise of pursuing their future.”

 Coleman described a downward spiral of worsening engagement with instruction in general.
 “In elementary school, they’ll take what we give them.
 In middle school, they become suspicious.
 And in high school, many of them are done.
 And they’re just not taking it.
 They’re not interested.”